syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-Set the jquery validation rule in datepicker.
+Set the jquery validation rules to the datepicker.The property will work when the widget present inside the form .Additionally need to include jquery.validate.min.js plugin.